ONLINE NEGOTIATION SKILLS FOR NONPROFITS & INTERNATIONAL ORGANISATIONS

 The online training in summary:

 The programme is designed for professionals working for nonprofits and international organisations operating on a global scale.
-The small group size (max 8) ensures a high degree of interaction and individual trainer to participant feedback.
-This training is the online equivalent of our intensive 2-day programme (held in Caux).
+The small group size (max 10) ensures a high degree of interaction and individual trainer to participant feedback.
+This training is the online equivalent of our intensive 2-day on site programme.